-We’ve put together some simple steps to guide you through sprucing up your pub garden in time for summer.
-A social and contemporary way of interacting with customers, you’ll be able to offer a range of fresh garnishes, and serve bespoke G&Ts throughout the height of our sunny season.
+We’ve put together some simple steps to guide you through sprucing up your Gin & Tonic garden in time for summer.
+You’ll be able to offer a range of fresh garnishes, and serve bespoke G&Ts throughout our long summer season.

-You’ll need to source the following, all of which are available for reasonable prices online or at your local DIY superstore:
+You’ll need to source the following, all of which are available for reasonable prices online or at your local Bunnings:

 - Wooden bottle crate/s